When I learned about the Obama plan to begin citizenship drives across the nation a few weeks ago, I had mixed feelings.

 The push to encourage increased citizenship, after all, is the prelude to registering new voters for the next round of elections.

-After decades spent as a family unity and green card attorney promoting the virtues of becoming citizens to immigrants who had yet to gain permanent residency status, my personal, internal rumblings caught me off guard.
+After decades spent as a naturalization attorney promoting the virtues of becoming citizens to immigrants who had yet to gain permanent residency status, my personal, internal rumblings caught me off guard.

 I decided to explore my misgivings in more depth.